Become an advocate for all students supporting their academic, career and social emotional needs.

 “Arguably the most encompassing demonstration of the commonalities between professional counseling and God’s Word can be seen in Christ’s declaration ‘…but everyone who is fully trained will be like their teacher.’
 This not only informs the work we do and the way we teach, but also who we are and who we become.” — Dr. KuehnerRead Bio

-“My teaching style and design is purposed towards assisting students to incorporate a biblical worldview in their thinking, with an integrationist perspective, in order to utilize the Book of God’s Word and the Book of God’s Works to seek Him further.” — Dr. TroxellRead Bio
+“My teaching style and design is purposed towards assisting my students to incorporate a Biblical worldview, with an integrationist perspective, in order to utilize the Book of God’s Word and the Book of God’s Works to seek Him further and to serve.
+The role of the Professional School Counselor in the schools is critical to removing barriers to learning, and to seek change in educational systems to improve the education for all students.
+I am committed to provide the best training for our students.” — Dr. TroxellRead Bio